Pruuva

 PRUUVA VS. HONORLOCK

 Honorlock monitors behavior during exams.
-Pruuva verifies understanding after them.
+Pruuva makes understanding visible after submission.

 Honorlock is an AI-powered remote proctoring platform used by hundreds of institutions.
 It monitors students through their webcam, records their screen and browser activity, and uses artificial intelligence to flag behavior it deems suspicious for instructor review.
 It also detects secondary devices and searches for exam content on the web.
-The goal is to make cheating harder.
-Pruuva pursues a different goal entirely: making understanding visible.
-Instead of surveilling students during a test, Pruuva conducts a brief adaptive conversation to verify whether the student can explain and defend their own work.
+Pruuva pursues a different goal: making understanding visible after submission through artifact-specific follow-up and evidence reports.

 Get early access See how Pruuva works